 The 20th century has been a different story.
-Early on, the Federal Reserve System was created, and shortly thereafter it was conscripted to support bond sales during World War I. The 1930s and 1940s witnessed the first official devaluation of the dollar and the takeover the Fed by the Treasury to, again, support the war effort.
-All of these events took their toll on the value of the dollar, and resulted in prices, as measured by the Consumer Price Index, rising at a 2.2% rate between 1900 and 1950.
+Early on, the Federal Reserve System was created, and shortly thereafter it was conscripted to support bond sales during World War I. The 1930s and 1940s witnessed the first official devaluation of the dollar and the takeover of the Fed by the Treasury to, again, support the war effort.
+All of these events took their toll on the value of the dollar and resulted in prices, as measured by the Consumer Price Index, rising at a 2.2% rate between 1900 and 1950.
 Since 1971, however, when the U.S. left the last vestiges of monetary restraint behind, it has been an entirely different story altogether.
-Since then, prices, as measured by the Consumer Price Index, have risen at a 3.9% compounded annual rate - which has led to an 84% decline the dollar's purchasing value in less than 50 years.
+Since then, prices, as measured by the Consumer Price Index, have risen at a 3.9% compounded annual rate - which has led to an 84% decline in the dollar's purchasing value in less than 50 years.
 At no other time has the dollar lost so much value.

 It's hard to understate the impact of the 1971 pivot - the effects continue to ripple through the economy and the markets to this day.
 As the nation gradually came to understand that prices were trending higher, not on a temporary basis, but on an entirely new trajectory, attitudes began to shift on everything from daily life issues such as whether to buy an appliance or whether to expect a raise at work, to long-term planning decisions such as whether to buy a home and what to do with savings.
 It also radically changed attitudes toward debt.
-As people came to understand the inevitability of the loss of value in the dollar over time, deciding whether to borrowing today and repay later with devalued dollars became almost a no-brainer - and debt levels began to rise.
+As people came to understand the inevitability of the loss of value in the dollar over time, deciding whether to borrow today and repay later with devalued dollars became almost a no-brainer - and debt levels began to rise.

 In some ways, the financial crisis in 2008 represented the end result of the sentiment changes sparked by the 1971 pivot, having been carried to the point of exhaustion.
 When Nixon closed the gold window, private economy debt - including household and corporate debt - was 70% of GDP.
-That level immediately began to rise, and by the time of the financial crisis, it reached a peak of 247% of GDP - over 3.5 times the amount of debt relative to the size of the economy than in 1971.
+That level immediately began to rise, and by the time of the financial crisis, it had reached a peak of 247% of GDP - over 3.5 times the amount of private debt relative to the size of the economy as in 1971.

-In the decade since then, the deleveraging in the private economy has reduced private economy debt from 247% of GDP to 182%, but underneath that number there is a split story.
-The amount of Household Debt rose marginally above its 2008 peak at \$14.45 billion only recently; the latest data for 2019 had Household Debt at \$15.83 billion.
-Yet \$15.83 billion was 74% of GDP last year, while \$14.45 billion represented 98% of GDP in 2009.
-So, for households, there has been a 24.5% reduction in debt relative to the size of the economy over the past decade.
-There has never been a deleveraging remotely close to this scale in the post-war era.
-Yet in 1971, household debt was only 42% of GDP, and in 1950 it was only at 24% of GDP, so it's possible this trend has further to go.
+In the decade since the financial crisis, the deleveraging in the private economy has reduced private economy debt from 247% of GDP to 182%, but underneath that number there is a split story.
+The nominal amount of household debt just recently rose above its 2008 peak of \$14.45 billion; the latest data for 2019 had household debt at \$15.83 billion.
+Yet \$15.83 billion represented 74% of GDP last year, while \$14.45 billion represented 98% of GDP in 2009.
+So, there has been a significant reduction in household debt relative to the size of the economy over the past decade; in fact, there has not been another deleveraging close to this scale in the post-war era.
+However, it's possible this trend has further to go - household debt was only 42% of GDP, and in 1950 it was only at 24% of GDP.